AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-49/acsd-58163-price-rule-does-not-apply-discount-from-the-matching-customer-segment-without-coupon-code.md

 1. Create a simple product.
 1. Open storefront as a guest.
-1. Add one simple product to cart.
+1. Add one simple product to the cart.
 1. Go to the shopping cart.

 <u>Expected results</u>: